cepthomas/SublimeBagOfTricks/README.md

 * S needs `"args": {"paths": []}`.

 There are no default `context/tab/sidebar.sublime-menu` files in this plugin.
-Add the ones you like to your own `*..sublime-menu` files.
+Add the ones you like to your own `*.sublime-menu` files.
 Typical entries are:
 ``` json
 { "caption": "Copy Name", "command": "sbot_copy_name"},
 { "caption": "Copy Path", "command": "sbot_copy_path"},